nhsconnect/visitor-and-migrants/pages/foundations/foundations_use_case_chargeable_status_indicator.md

 | `Ssp-From`           | Client System ASID |
 | `Ssp-To`             | The Spine ASID |
 | `Ssp-InteractionID`  | `urn:nhs:names:services:visitorsandmigrants:fhir:rest:search:observation`|

+This is in addition to the JSON web token required for audit - see [Cross Organisation Audit and Provenance](integration_cross_organisation_audit_and_provenance.html) for details.

 [The above to be confirmed with the Spine team]